devtamtam/slack_convosaver/README.md

 ## Note

-Make sure not to commit your `settings.json` file as it contains sensitive information.
+- Make sure not to commit your `settings.json` file as it contains sensitive information.
+- This script is designed for use with public channels and private channels (group chats).
+It does not support retrieving message history from direct messages (DMs).
+This is due to privacy limitations enforced by the Slack API, which prevent bots from being added to existing DMs between users